NOTE – This article is now over 5 years old. Some info may no longer be accurate.

 Pham Ngu Lao: Saigon’s Backpacker Ghetto

 This is very much backpacker central in Ho Chi Minh City.
 It consists of two main roads and many little side streets connecting them.
-Here you will find an enormous choice of world cuisine with meals costing as little as US$2-3.
+Here you will find an enormous choice of world cuisine with meals costing as little as US$2-3 (For up-to-date prices see our Vietnam backpacking budget).
 There are loads of budget accommodation options, laundrettes, bars and basically everything else that a backpacker might need.
 You won’t be able to walk 10 metres without being shouted at by one of the moto drivers which congregate in the area looking for foreign business.
 This can be an advantage as you will never have to wait to get a lift to where you’re going but also can get quite annoying after a while.

 The bars in Pham Ngu Lao are good fun and tend to be cheaper and better than the ones in the rest of Central Saigon which charge Western Prices and attract an unpleasant mix of dirty old Westerners and teenage Vietnamese prostitutes.